 This year is fast approaching its end.
 It’s been excellent for some and it’s also been awful for others, so take your pick.
-However, there’s one thing that we can all agree on: 2017 has been a year of incredible creativity.
+However, there’s one thing that we can all agree on: 2017 has been a year of incredible creativity in the publishing industry.
 This is why we thought it would be a great idea to make a selection of some of the most creative magazine covers of the year.

-Papel was the Sunday magazine supplement of the Spanish newspaper El Mundo (now closed).
-This January issue of Papel was focused on the topic of online trolling, and we think the idea was brilliantly depicted by the cover illustration.
+The Spanish newspaper El Mundo (now closed) and its Sunday magazine supplement, Papel, have published many creative magazine covers over the years.
+This one is one of my favorites!
+The January issue of Papel focuses on the topic of online trolling, and we think the idea was brilliantly depicted by the cover illustration.

 Metrópoli magazine is the cultural weekly supplement of the same Spanish newspaper.
 It seems that there’s a lot of creativity in the offices of El Mundo.
 This creative magazine cover will instantly get noticed because it’s so unusual.
 It’s a cropped picture of the iconic pink Chanel suit worn by Jackie Kennedy when her husband, President John F. Kennedy was assassinated.